Clinamenic/meridian-quartz-clinamenic/README.md

-# Meridian-Quartz
+# Meridian-Quartz-Clinamenic

-A specialized fork of [Quartz](https://github.com/jackyzha0/quartz) optimized for Meridian Digital Garden deployments.
+A specialized fork of [Quartz](https://github.com/jackyzha0/quartz) optimized for Meridian Digital Garden deployments with enhanced citation and academic features.

 ## Attribution

 This project is based on [Quartz](https://github.com/jackyzha0/quartz) by [@jackyzha0](https://github.com/jackyzha0).

 Original Quartz is licensed under the MIT License.
 All original license terms and attribution are preserved.